A Secure File Transfer Protocol (SFTP) account can be necessary in different areas of Campaign.

 - To register your new application, click Add Application and fill out the fields.
 After you click Add, you will be presented with your new client id and client secret values that you will then use in your OAuth calls.

-- Grant the application access to the Acoustic Campaign.
+- Grant the application access to Campaign.

 - While still in the Application Account Access section, click Add Account Access.

 - Choose your new application from the drop-down and specify the user that you want it to use when you make API calls.
 Once you click Add, a refresh token is generated and emailed to your notification email address.
 You use this refresh token, in concert with the client id/secret that was previously generated, in your OAuth calls.

 If you don't see the file in your stored files tab or your stored files are empty, consider the following.

 - With SFTP and Campaign linked, you see only the files that were uploaded under the same account as the user who imported them.

 - Make sure that the user name that logs files into SFTP and uploads them is the same user name that sets up the recurring import.

 - Files remain on the SFTP server for 14 days before an automated process removes them.